 - Travel throughout the U.S. with an emphasis on road trips to destinations that are often overlooked

-- Cooking in a Hotel Room for those that have food allergies, spend a lot of time on the road and get tired of fast food or dining out or those who want to save on travel expenses
+- Cooking in a Hotel Room for those that have food allergies, those who spend a lot of time on the road and get tired of fast food or dining out, or those who want to save on travel expenses

 - Unique attractions and places to stay in the U.S.- from castles to teepees to treehouses

 - Adventure and the great outdoors- we cover surfing, hang gliding, hiking, hammocking and camping (in an RV, tent or van)

 - Travel Inspired Recipes, from guacamole to mocktails

 Tonya is a wife, mom to three grown children and several fur babies.
 A nomad at heart, she dreams of the day she can convert her husband’s 2017 Dodge Promaster Van into a camper, pack up the house and hit the road.
 When she’s not scouring thrift stores for pieces to add to her milk glass collection, she’s plotting road trips to see the world’s largest and most unique attractions.

 Tonya started writing when she homeschooled her three children and served as the newsletter editor for their local homeschool support group, Training Leaders for Christ.
 When her family wasn’t traveling with her husband’s job, she would also arrange field trips for her family and support group because she believes the best way to learn isn’t from a textbook, but through experiences.
 Tonya has spoken at her local and state homeschool conferences on the many benefits of educational travel and written for The Old Schoolhouse Magazine, Family Fun, TravelingMom.com, and CampingTipsforEveryone.com.